tianyil1/GenAIComps/comps/llms/rayllm/README.md

   }'
 ```

-For more information about the OpenAI APIs, you can checkeck the [OpenAI official document](https://platform.openai.com/docs/api-reference/).
+For more information about the OpenAI APIs, you can check the [OpenAI official document](https://platform.openai.com/docs/api-reference/).

-#### Customize Ray Gaudi Service
+#### Customize Ray Service

+The ./serving/ray/build_docker.sh script accepts one parameter:

+- hw_mode: The hardware mode for the Ray endpoint, with the default being "hpu", and the optional selection can be "cpu" and "hpu".

-The ./serving/ray/launch_ray_service.sh script accepts five parameters:
+The ./serving/ray/launch_ray_service.sh script accepts six parameters:

-- **port_number**: The port number assigned to the Ray Gaudi endpoint, with the default being 8080.
+- **port_number**: The port number assigned to the Ray endpoint, with the default being 8080.
 - model_name: The model name utilized for LLM, with the default set to "meta-llama/Llama-2-7b-chat-hf".
 - chat_processor: The chat processor for handling the prompts, with the default set to "ChatModelNoFormat", and the optional selection can be "ChatModelLlama", "ChatModelGptJ" and "ChatModelGemma".
+- hw_mode: The hardware mode for the Ray endpoint, with the default being "hpu", and the optional selection can be "cpu" and "hpu".
 - num_cpus_per_worker: The number of CPUs specifies the number of CPUs per worker process.
 - num_hpus_per_worker: The number of HPUs specifies the number of HPUs per worker process.

-You have the flexibility to customize five parameters according to your specific needs.
-Additionally, you can set the Ray Gaudi endpoint by exporting the environment variable `RAY_Serve_ENDPOINT`:
+You have the flexibility to customize six parameters according to your specific needs.
+Additionally, you can set the Ray endpoint by exporting the environment variable `RAY_Serve_ENDPOINT`:

 ```bash
 export RAY_Serve_ENDPOINT="http://xxx.xxx.xxx.xxx:8080"